-I use the Gordon West Technician Class book as the student manual and study guide.
+I use the ARRL Technician Class License Manual as the student manual and study guide.
 Each student is responsible for obtaining this manual before the class begins.
-Since this is a two-day class, with lots of material to cover, students are expected to read the entire manual before the class begins.
+Students are expected to read the assigned chapters before the class begins.
 This includes Chapters 1 & 2 before the first session.

 Keep in mind, you are reading for familiarity, not a deep understanding of the material.
-Make notes on any questions you may have as you read through the manual so we can go over them during the class as needed.
+Make notes on any questions you may have as you read through each weeks assignments so we can go over them during the class as needed.
 You may also post your questions on the Discord server at any time as they come up.
 The manual is not included in the class fee.

 Purchase the manual online

 The $15 ARRL-VEC testing fee is not included with the class.
 Please be sure to have $15 exact change in cash or a credit/debit card at the exam.
 Other VEC fees may be different, check before the exam session.